clarkep/cpick/README.md

 # QuickPick: a color picker

-QuickPick is a simple RGB and HSV color picker that can write color values to files.
+QuickPick is an RGB and HSV color picker that can live-edit color values in text files.

 ![screenshot](quickpick.png)